AllanKirui/vue-movies/README.md

 Screenshot of the **included** design file.

-- It's shows a closer look at one of the designs and the process I use to figure out things like the **positioning** and **spacing** of elements.
+- It's shows a closer look at one of the design pages and the process I use to figure out things like the **positioning** and **spacing** of elements.
 You can learn more about that here: [Designing and Coding Layouts](https://github.com/AllanKirui/designing-and-coding-layouts)

 ---